A Day in the Park with Barney

-A Day in the Park with Barney was a live children's show at Universal Studios Florida based on the children's television show, Barney & Friends, that opened in 1995 on the former site of The Bates Motel Set used in Psycho IV: The Beginning.
+A Day in the Park with Barney was a live children's show at Universal Studios Florida based on the children's television show, Barney & Friends, that opened on July 11, 1995 on the former site of The Bates Motel Set used in Psycho IV: The Beginning.
 It also had a "Barney's Backyard" playground area with a chance to meet Barney in a meet and greet session after the main show in the Barney Theater.
-It was one of the few places where Barney's original voice actor Bob West was heard and one of Universal Studios' attempts to appeal to the younger generation.
+Before its closure, it was one of the few remaining places where Barney's original voice actor Bob West was heard and one of Universal Studios' attempts to appeal to the younger generation.

 Due to the ongoing worldwide outbreak of the COVID-19 pandemic and its spread to Florida, A Day in the Park with Barney was affected many times during the reopening of Universal Studios Florida.
 Also, with attendance declining over the years, Universal Orlando announced the permanent closure of the show on February 3, 2021.